+Cilantro – the leaves of the Coriander plant – have medicinal value that rivals its value as a spice.
+Cilantro has been used since the beginning of recorded history as a digestive aid, especially in the relief of indigestion.
+Recent studies suggest that Cilantro may also have anti-inflammatory properties.
 Although it has two names, Cilantro is a single plant; its leaves are known as Cilantro; the seeds are called Coriander, and both include many of the same medicinal benefits: They ease indigestion and prevent wound infection.
 Cilantro has a long history as a digestive aid.
 In Egypt, it has been found in pharaohs' tombs, presumably to prevent indigestion in the afterlife.

 Recent studies have supported its use as a stomach soother for both adults and colicky babies.

 Cilantro also has wound-healing benefits, which were first discovered by the ancient Romans, who used both the leaves and seeds to preserve meats.
 The herb contains an antioxidant that helps prevent animal fats from turning rancid.
 It also contains substances that kill meat-spoiling bacteria and fungi.
 These same substances in Cilantro may also prevent infection in wounds.